-Osteopathic treatment will generally include soft tissue massage and stretching, joint articulation and spinal manipulation where appropriate.
-This refers to a variety of techniques often used by osteopaths in which a small low amplitude thrust is directed through a specific joint or joints and an audible pop may be heard, similar to clicking your knuckles.
+Osteopathic treatment generally includes soft tissue massage, stretching, joint articulation and spinal manipulation where appropriate.
+This refers to a variety of techniques often used by osteopaths and chiropractors in which a low amplitude thrust is directed through a joint with the objective to improve mobility and reduce pain.
+Often an audible pop may be heard when carrying out this technique, similar to clicking your knuckles.

 Soft tissue massage